 L. Replays.
 Whenever a rally is replayed for any reason, the server is awarded two serves.
 All previous defective serves are voided.

 1.)
 Court hinders.
 If, after the ball has been legally served, in the referee’s opinion, an erratic bounce is caused by a court obstruction or irregularity, a court hinder should be called.
-The player should not stop play at any time in anticipation of a call.
-Included in court hinders is the ball that hits a wet spot on the floor, causing it to skid.
+If the ball obviously would not have reached the wall on the fly, the player who hit the shot will lose the rally.
+If the ball had any chance of reaching the wall, or if there is any doubt in the official’s mind as to whether the ball would have reached the front wall, a dead-ball hinder will be called.
+Players should not stop play at any time in anticipation of a call.
+Included in court hinders is the ball that hits a wet spot on the floor, causing it to skid, or a ball that skids due to it being wet by any other means.
 This is the referee’s call, not the player’s.
 (See Rule 3.4 A.4 and 4.3 A.1)

 Part 4, Rule 4.7 A.(1): Interpretation No. 10

 Balls that skid on wet floors are court hinders, assuming that the player was in position to make a return had the ball bounced truly.

 2.)
 Ball hits opponent.
 When a returned ball touches an opponent on the fly before hitting the wall, and the shot obviously would not have been fair, the player who was hit by the shot will be awarded the rally .
 If there is any doubt in the official’s mind, a dead ball hinder shall be called.